College students face two damaging sexual assault scenarios

-One could certainly point to this environment as a factor in cases involving college sexual assault allegations and the confusion that often surrounds them.
+One could definitely see this environment as a factor in cases involving college sexual assault allegations and the confusion that often surrounds them.
 Young people are experimenting with drinking, drugs and sexual behaviors without the fears of parental interference.
 In the event that a social situation goes too far, college students can find themselves in one of two scenarios.

 Sadly, these two scenarios can be very difficult to distinguish, and this can be incredibly painful for the people involved.
-A recent article from The Daily Beast highlights some of the traumatic consequences suffered by the wrongfully accused.
-It also notes that statistics regarding sexual assault on college campuses could be perpetuating an environment of panic, confusion and the need for swift — if sometimes unjustified — penalties for the accused.
+A well-researched article from The Daily Beast highlights some of the traumatic consequences suffered by the wrongfully accused.
+It also notes that statistics regarding sexual assault and sex crimes in college campuses could be perpetuating an environment of panic, confusion and the need for swift — if sometimes unjustified — penalties for the accused.